salahnomad/salahnomad.github.io/content/about/story/olive-trees-and-algorithms/index.md

 ---

 ### V. The Mediterranean Coin: One Face Roots, One Face Waves
 Today, from my terrace in Málaga, I feel the synthesis.
 My life is a Mediterranean coin: one side is etched with the deep roots of my heritage, the other with the shimmering waves of digital currents.
-The philosophy of [**Rooted Nomadism**]({{< relref "/about/philosophy/salah-philosophy" >}}) is simply the art of holding that coin.
+The art of holding that coin is a practical expression of my **[philosophy of intentional movement](/about/philosophy/algorithmic-sardine-philosophy/)**.

 The pandemic proved what the Andalusian exiles knew five centuries ago: **walls can imprison bodies, but they often liberate minds.** Clay expires.
 Borders close.
 But a well-told story, rooted in truth, outlasts pandemics and algorithms alike.